 Moreover, an “exclusive” seating and insert material could make an appearance, while seats will be offered with a massaging function.

-We expect the C8 ZR1 to become available in the second half of the 2022 calendar year as a 2023 model year vehicle.
+We expect the C8 ZR1 to become available late in the 2023 calendar year as a 2024 model year vehicle.

 Like all other Corvette models, the C8 ZR1 will be assembled at the GM Bowling Green plant in Kentucky – home of the Corvette.